iterative/dvc.org/static/docs/get-started/install.md

 ```

 > Depending on the [remote storage](/doc/commands-reference/remote) type you
-> plan to use to keep and share your data, you might need to specify one of the
+> plan to use to keep and share your data you might need to specify one of the
-> optional dependencies: `s3`, `gs`, `azure`, `ssh`.
-Or `all_remotes` to include
+> optional dependencies: `s3`, `gs`, `azure`, `ssh` (or `all_remotes` to include
-> them all.
-The command should look like this: `pip install "dvc[s3]"` - it
+> them all) when installing DVC with `pip`.
+The command should look like this:
-> installs the `boto3` library along with DVC to support the AWS S3 storage.
+> `pip install "dvc[s3]"`.
+That particular example will include the `boto3`
-> This is valid for `pip install` option only.
-Other ways to install DVC already
+> library along with the DVC installation in order to support AWS S3 storage.
-> include support for all remotes.
+> Other methods to install DVC already include support for all remotes.

 The easiest option, self-contained binary packages (or Windows installer), are
 available by using the big "Download" button in the [home page](/).
 You may also